Monday, 21 April 2025

 Premier League latest.

-For the last four seasons the Premier League has been dominated by the same pencil lines, graphs and watercolours, a fusion of the picturesque and stunningly attractive that have proved to be both bewitching and a study in technical virtuosity.
-Manchester City have won the Premier League by such a convincing margin year after year so much so that you wondered whether they'd ever be toppled from their lofty perch.
+For the last four seasons the Premier League has been dominated by the same pencil lines, graphs and watercolours, a fusion of the picturesque and stunningly attractive that proved to be both bewitching and a study in technical virtuosity.
+Manchester City have won the Premier League by such a convincing margin year after year that you wondered whether they were toppled from their lofty perch.

 There was a point during this remarkable period of dominance when even Sir Alex Ferguson's treble of trophies with Manchester United seemed just a picnic in the park compared to the lavish feast being served up at Old Trafford.
 City were exceptional, untouchable at times, classical, ornamental, a model of go ahead innovation, reinvention and sheer poetry in motion.
 Pep Guardiola must have thought he'd discovered a revolutionary art form and may have been tempted to open up his own gallery.